-After the scandal and subsequent prosecution that attended the publication of Les Fleurs Du Mal, the decadent writer and theorist of Dandyism, Barbey D’Aurevilly told his friend Charles Baudelaire that after such a book it only remains for him to choose between the muzzle of the pistol and the foot of the cross.
+After the scandal and subsequent prosecution that attended the publication of Les Fleurs Du Mal (see The Flowers of Evil: Litanies Of Satan), the decadent writer and theorist of Dandyism, Barbey D’Aurevilly told his friend Charles Baudelaire that after such a book it only remains for him to choose between the muzzle of the pistol and the foot of the cross.

 It was nicely put and neatly summarized the dilemma facing the true decadent.
 D’Aurevilly, like many other decadents, including J.K Huysmans, Leon Bloy (see The Captives of Longjumeau) and Villers de l’isle Adam (see To the Dreamers, To the Deriders) opted for the cross.
 However the Catholicism re-adopted by the decadents retained more than a whiff of sulphur about it.
 Often it seems as if they decided to pledge their devotion to God just in order to celebrate Satan and all his works, revelling all the more in the sins of the flesh.
 Sin gives sensuality an additional flavour.
 It is no exaggeration to say that the French Symbolists invented the modern conception of Satanism.